Alfresco/docs-alfresco/process-automation/latest/model/interfaces.md

 5. Remove the `.tpl` file extension from `apps/content-ce/app/src/app/ui/dynamic-theme/theme-configuration.scss.tpl`.

-6. Edit to the file to remove all the variables in it, except `$theme-config`.
+6. Edit the file to remove all the variables in it, except `$theme-config`.

-7. Copy content of the file `apps/content-ce/app/src/app/ui/dynamic-theme/custom-theme.scss.tpl` to `apps/content-ce/app/src/app/ui/custom-theme.scss`.
+7. Copy the content of the file `apps/content-ce/app/src/app/ui/dynamic-theme/custom-theme.scss.tpl` to `apps/content-ce/app/src/app/ui/custom-theme.scss`.

-The application will reload automatically and the new theme displays.
+The application will reload automatically and the new theme will display.

 ## User interface modeling